-- 2.2 No response had been received from Network Rail in regard to any of the issues raised in all of the consultations on behalf of our farming members before the pre inquiry held on 9th August 2017.. - 2.3 The only written responses to date received from Network Rail was on 8th September 2017 in regard to Essex and Others and the 24th October 2017 in regard to Cambridgeshire, after the date when it was confirmed an inquiry would be held, which was in regard to objection letters dated 25 April 2017 and 5 May 2017. - 2.4 As stated in the 'A Guide to TWA Procedures' on page 30, paragraph 2.4 it is highlighted that engaging in constructive dialogue during formative stages of a project and being seen to be listening to objections can reduce the size of opposition.
+- 2.2 No response had been received from Network Rail in regard to any of the issues raised in all of the consultations on behalf of our farming members before the pre inquiry for Essex held on 9^{th} August 2017.. - 2.3 The only written responses to date received from Network Rail are the 8th September 2017 in regard to Essex and Others, the 24th October 2017 in regard to Cambridgeshire and the 20th December 2017 in regard to Suffolk after the date when it was confirmed an inquiry would be held, which was in regard to objection letters dated 25 April 2017 and 5 May 2017. - 2.4 As stated in the 'A Guide to TWA Procedures' on page 30, paragraph 2.4 it is highlighted that engaging in constructive dialogue during formative stages of a project and being seen to be listening to objections can reduce the size of opposition.
 There has been no dialogue between Network Rail and the NFU on any of the issues raised in the consultation responses.
 Further it is stated in paragraph 2.5 that failure to carry out consultations or take into account issues or concerns raised increases the risk of the TWA application not succeeding.
 As Network Rail did not provide any response to the consultations, beyond recognition that they had received our comments, the NFU believes that Network Rail has not taken into account issues or concerns raised.